jitesoft/simple-login/README.md

 ### Out of the box

-The package is intended to be possible to use without modifying
+The package is intended to be possible to use without more work than implementing a couple of simple interfaces.

 ### Modifiable parts